 IFSC Code, MICR code List of all banks in India is given below.
 Click for more information about the bank and its services.
 To find details of other banks, use the form below.

 What is IFSC Code?

-It is an 11-digit alphanumeric code that is used for NEFT, RTGS and IMPS fund transfers.
+It is an 11-digit alphanumeric code that is used for NEFT, RTGS, and IMPS fund transfers.
 IFSC CODE of all banks is assigned by the Reserve Bank of India (RBI).
 Each code is a unique one and helps in the identification of a specific bank branch.

-The first four digits of the IFSC code represents the name of the bank, while the fifth digit is zero (0), which is reserved for future use.
+The first four digits of the IFSC code represent the name of the bank, while the fifth digit is zero (0), which is reserved for future use.
 The last 6 digits denote the name of the specific bank branch.
 For example, the SBI IFSC code of the SBI bank branch in Indiranagar is SBIN0003301.

 IFSC code is mandatory for fund transfers initiated through net banking.
 To know the IFSC code of a particular bank branch, you can look it up online.
 This 11-digit code is also printed on the cheque leaf that is issued by the concerned home bank branch.